ibm-cloud-docs/cephaas/about_object_storage.md

 ## HMAC credentials
 {: #about-hmac-creds}

-HMAC credentials consist of an Access Key and Secret Key paired for use with S3-compatible tools and libraries that require authentication.
+HMAC credentials consist of an Access Key and Secret Key pair for use with S3-compatible tools and libraries that require authentication.

 The {{site.data.keyword.cephaas_short}} S3 API is a REST-based API for reading and writing objects.
 It uses HMAC Access Keys for authentication and supports a subset of the S3 API for easy migration of applications to IBM Cloud.